The Libraries support the College’s Mission and Goals.

 The library staff are not responsible for the care and safety of patrons who are unable to care for themselves.

 Any user, regardless of age or affiliation, who is misbehaving in a disruptive or disrespectful manner will receive a verbal warning from a library employee.
 If the individual's behavior fails to improve following the first warning, the library user will be asked to leave the library.
-If the user is an unaccompanied minor, IRSC security may be asked to locate the parent or guardian.
+Pre-teen children on campus must be accompanied by a parent, guardian or other responsible adult at all times.

 Suspension of Library Privileges